-The bo, or bodhi or pho tree (ficus religiosa) is the Buddhist holy tree par excellence, since it’s the species under which Buddha was believed to have been sitting when he attained enlightenment.
+The bo, bodhi or pho tree (ficus religiosa) is the Buddhist holy tree par excellence, since it’s the species under which Buddha was believed to have been sitting when he attained enlightenment.
 As such, it’s a near essential feature of any temple grounds.

 Ideally the prop should be the same length as the branch it is supporting.
 Since the mai kham tree (a hardwood tree thought to give the best results for propping up sacred branches) has only short branches itself, bamboo is often used to prop up longer sections.
-The mai kham sari require a fork to form the prop part, and believers also secrete notes and supplications in the space between fork and branch.
+The mai kham sari require a fork to form the prop part, and believers also pop notes and supplications in the space between fork and branch.

-The above — a veritable forest of mai kham sari — is at the prestigious Wat Phra That Lampang Luang in Lampang, though visitor’s are most likely to come across them at popular Chiang Mai temples such as Wat Phra Sing or Wat Chedi Luang.
+The above — a veritable forest of mai kham sari — is at the prestigious Wat Phra That Lampang Luang in Lampang, though visitors are most likely to come across them at popular Chiang Mai temples such as Wat Phra Sing or Wat Chedi Luang.

 Learn more about this distinctive northern tradition at the excellent new Chiang Mai Lanna Heritage Museum.

-By Mark Ord
+By Mark Ord.

-Last updated on 12th October, 2013.
+Last updated on 22nd March, 2017.

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.